Subject: Firearms and Weapons on University Premises

 Introduction and Purpose:

-The purpose of this policy is to establish restrictions regarding the possession, carry, transportation and storage of firearms and weapons on the university premises.
+The purpose of this policy is to establish restrictions regarding the possession, carry, transportation and storage of weapons on the university premises.
 See Policy 1006, Board of Regents Policy and Procedure Manual.

 For purposes of this policy,

 “Weapon” means an instrument, article or substance that is designed, used or likely to be used to cause bodily harm or property damage.
 Weapons include the following items: firearms, including rifles, shotguns, handguns; bowie, dirks and knives (other than kitchen knives) with blades four (4) inches or longer, explosives, swords, nun chucks, throwing stars and other martial arts weapons, crossbows, compound bows, recurve bows, long bows, pepper spray (except for small, personal protection dispensers), BB guns, paintball guns, ammunition and non-functioning replicas that could be confused with actual firearms.

 “University Premises” means the facilities and land owned, leased by or under the primary control of Montana State University-Bozeman and passenger vehicles owned, leased or otherwise under the control of the university.